sorani-dev/tkinter.com/README.md

 29. Radio Buttons with TTKBootstrap - Tkinter TTKBootstrap 14
 30. Slider / Scales with TTKBootstrap - Tkinter TTKBootstrap 15
 31. Scrollbars with TTKBootstrap - Tkinter TTKBootstrap 16
+32. Separators and Sizegrips with TTKBootstrap - Tkinter TTKBootstrap 17